is now available! Read about the new features and fixes from November.

 Extension authors can also evaluate their extensions for possible security vulnerabilities and declare that they have limited support when running in Restricted Mode.
 This mode means the extension may disable some features or functionality to prevent a possible exploit.

+Extensions can add custom text to the Workspace Trust badge in the Extensions view, explaining the limitation when running in an untrusted folder.
 For example, the VS Code built-in PHP extension limits the use of the php.validate.executablePath setting to trusted folders since overriding this setting could run a malicious program.

 PHP extension limited in Restricted Mode hover

-You can override an extension's Workspace Trust support level using the extensions.supportUntrustedWorkspaces setting described in the Enabling extensions section below.
+You can override an extension's Workspace Trust support level using the extensions.supportUntrustedWorkspaces setting, described in the Enabling extensions section below.

 Workspace Trust install an extension in Restricted Mode dialog